Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 }
 ```

+## GymnaseumService Smart Contract Deployment
 You go ahead to deploy the Service Contract, using the same steps used in deploying the 'Gymnaseum' Contract.

-After successfully building our both contracts using Remix IDE, next steps would be to move the codes to our project directory on our local device, to continue building.
+After successfully building our both contracts using Remix IDE, the next steps would be to move the codes to our project directory on our local device, to continue building.

 We would begin by creating a "contract" folder in our project directory.
 In this folder we will create our first contract file which we would name `Gymnaseum.sol`, then we copy and paste all our `gymnaseum.sol` contract codes from Remix IDE.

-Other files we would have in our "contract" folder includes:
+Other files we would have in our "contract" folder include:

 `gymnaseum.abi.json` file.
 This would be used to store the abi for your contract.
 `erc20.abi.json` file.
 This would store the abi for the IERC20 interface.